NicoHood/HoodLoader2/Readme.md

 **Caution: You will overwrite the DFU Bootloader.
 Read the installing instructions carefully, double check connections and __don't panic__!**
 It might be possible that you don't have a 16u2 on your Arduino board, if its a cheap clone.
+It might also be possible that your ICSP header of the 16u2 is flipped 180 degrees on some unofficial boards.

 **You wont be able to flash any hex file with [Flip](http://www.atmel.com/tools/flip.aspx) via DFU any more** (but via avr-dude instead).
 You can switch back to DFU later.